pmcharrison/pdec-analysis-2/README.md

 ## Usage

+The repository comes by default with the generated output files saved in `output/`.
+You should be able to delete this directory and regenerate it using the following steps:

 1)  Open this R project by opening `pdec-analysis-2.proj` in RStudio.
 2)  Compile the behavioral response data by running `src/0-compile/0-compile.R` in R.